MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoint-settings.md

 Configurations defined in the **Restricted app activities** list override the configuration in **File activities for all apps** in the same rule.

-If an app is not in **File activities for apps in restricted app groups (preview)** or the **Restricted apps app activities** list, any restrictions defined in the **File activities for all apps** are applied in the same rule.
+If an app is not in **File activities for apps in restricted app groups (preview)** or the **Restricted app activities** list, any restrictions defined in the **File activities for all apps** are applied in the same rule.

 #### macOS devices (preview)

-Just like on Windows devices, you'll now be able to prevent macOS apps from accessing sensitive data by defining them in the **Unallowed apps** list.
+Just like on Windows devices, you'll now be able to prevent macOS apps from accessing sensitive data by defining them in the **Restricted app activities** list.

 > [!NOTE]
 > Note that cross platform apps must be entered with their unique paths respective to the OS they are running on.